Credit Card Debt Study: Trends & Insights

 Americans began 2019 owing more than $1 trillion in credit card debt.
 Although the forecast initially appeared brighter, thanks to consumers repaying $38.2 billion in credit card debt during Q1 2019, poor second-quarter results nearly erased that effort.
 U.S. consumers added $35.5 billion in new credit card debt during the second quarter of 2019 – the largest second-quarter build-up ever.
-And in the third quarter, total debt went up by another $21.5 billion.
-As a result, WalletHub now projects a $80 billion net increase in consumer credit card debt for 2019 overall.
+And in the third and fourth quarters, total debt went up by another $21.5 billion and $57.9 billion, respectively.
+As a result, there was a $76.7 billion net increase in consumer credit card debt for 2019 overall.

 Outstanding credit card debt is at the second highest point since the end of 2008, after reaching an all-time high in Q4 2018.

 The $57.9 billion in credit card debt added during Q4 2019 is 30% higher than the post-Great Recession average for a fourth quarter.